astronomer/docs/learn/cloud-ide-tutorial.md

 Our dataset contains information about the height, weight and how fast dogs of different breeds learned commands in 7 columns:

-- breed: the breed of the dogs in the experiement.
+- breed: the breed of the dogs in the experiment.
 - height_low_inches: height of the smallest dog of one specific breed.
 - height_high_inches: height of the largest dog of one specific breed.
 - weight_low_lbs: weight of the lightest dog of one specific breed.